Fair Information Practices

 We ask users to provide an email address and password so you have an alternative method of logging into the site.
 We do not collect your name but we do ask users for their city and timezone so the app can function according to your timezone.
 We also collect a user's IP address.

 When do we collect information?

 When ordering or registering on our site, as appropriate, you may be asked to enter

 your email address, or facebook, twitter, or linkedin login information or other details to help you use our site.
 We also ask for credit card information if you purchase a "pro plan", but we do not store any of your payment information except for your email address on our site.
 That is all handled offsite with our payment processor, Stripe and Paypal.
-Your social network login information is not recorded.
+Your social network login information is never known to us and not recorded.

 How do we use your information?

 We may use the information we collect from you when you register, make a purchase,